-Mercedes-Benz OM651 is a family of in-line four-cylinder internal combustion diesel engines from Mercedes-Benz, first introduced in October 2008.
+Mercedes-Benz OM651 is a family of in-line four-cylinder diesel engines from Mercedes-Benz, first introduced in October 2008.
 It was created as a replacement for the OM646 and OM642 series.
 Production took place at a plant in Stuttgart, Germany.

 (PDF, 4 mb)

 |Displacement, cc||1796 (DE 18 LA red)

 2143 (DE 22 LA red)

 2143 (DE 22 LA)

 |Power output, hp||109 (DE 18 LA red)

 136 (DE 18 LA)

 95 – 143 (DE 22 LA red)

 163 – 204 (DE 22 LA)